-MULTIPLIER < = Separator Height < = 2 MULTIPLIER.
+MULTIPLIER < = Separator Height < = 2 \ MULTIPLIER.

 Specifies the vertical separation between the linear data and the 2D data.
+The separator height is subtracted from the overall Height listed in the 1st element.

 Data:

 Always 13 digits for the linear data unless using GS1 Databar Expanded which can be up to 74 numeric or 41 alphabetic characters.